 Queer is inherently political; rejecting enforced heterosexual narratives, and rejecting assimilationist homonormative respectability politics that reinforce them.
 In more simple terms, queer rejects ”we’re just like you” as the reason LGBTI+ people should have rights.

-Queer is sometimes used as an umbrella term to mean LGBTI+, though many queer people reject this.
-It is also sometimes used as an umbrella for ‘not heterosexual and/or not cisgender’.
+Queer is sometimes used as an umbrella term to mean LGBTI+, or ‘not heterosexual and/or not cisgender’, though many queer people reject this.
 Because of the non-heterosexual connotation, many heterosexual trans people do not like to be called queer and may see this as being misgendered and called homosexual.